Dallas Felony DWI Lawyer

 - Driver’s license suspension for up to two years

 When Does DWI Become a Felony?

 Under Texas law, the following are other types of felony DWI offenses:

-- Third DWI offense – In Texas, a third DWI is a 3rd Degree Felony.
-There is a time frame for multiple offenses and our team can help you understand how it may play a role in your case.
-Typically, drivers facing charges for a third DWI face penalties that include 2 to 10 years in prison, up to $10,000 in fines, loss of driver’s license for 2 years, annual license fees, lengthy probation, and more.
+- Third DWI offense: In Texas, a third DWI is a third-degree felony.
+There is a time frame for multiple offenses, and our team can help you understand how it may play a role in your case.
+Typically, drivers facing charges for a third DWI face penalties that include 2 to 10 years in prison, up to $10,000 in fines, loss of driver’s license for 2 years, lengthy probation, and more.

-- DWI causing injury – If your DWI arrest involved an accident that resulted in another person suffering a serious injury, it is considered a third-degree felony.
-Known as intoxication assault, this crime is punishable by 2 to 10 years imprisonment, up to $10,000 in fines, license penalties, mandatory community service, probation, and more.
+- DWI causing injury: If your DWI arrest involved an accident that resulted in another person suffering a serious injury, it is considered a third-degree felony.
+Known as intoxication assault, this crime is punishable by 2 to 10 years imprisonment, up to $10,000 in fines, driver’s license penalties, mandatory community service, probation, and more.

 Defense for Felony DWI Offenses in Texas

 Due to the severity of the criminal penalties you face, our Dallas felony DWI attorney can help you either get your charges or penalties reduced or get your entire case dismissed.
 We can investigate your arrest, obtain and assess evidence, and develop an effective and personalized defense strategy to get the best possible outcome.